-It’s Thursday, Febuary 23.
+It’s Thursday, March 23.
 The last practice before Wes-Del’s final regular season game against Elwood.

-Warriors head coach John McGlothin blows his whistle after each minute and tells his team to switch shooters.
-The Warriors are partner shooting.
+Warriors head coach John McGlothin blows his whistle after each minute and tells his team, who are partner shooting, to switch shooters.

 For the winningest coach in Wes-Del history, this is what the winter weeknights have looked like for the last 30 years.
 But following the 2022-23 season, that routine will end with his retirement.